vliz-be-opsci/vliz-be-opsci.github.io/applications-tools.md

       github: "https://github.com/vliz-be-opsci/dmbon-assistant"

   - title: "Open-AIS.org"
-    description: "VLIZ Open-Science has a historic affiliation and vetted interest into the development of open-ais.org: a set of tools and solutions for exploring captured vessel trafic data in a research context."
+    description: "VLIZ Open-Science has a historic affiliation and vetted interest into the development of open-ais.org: a set of tools and solutions for exploring captured vessel traffic data in a research context."
     clickthrough_url: "/applications-tools/open-ais"
     image: "/assets/media/img/app/open-ais-logo.svg"
     tags: